 In 2012, Judge Borello was elected to take the seat of retiring Circuit Judge Charles Arnold.
 His first Judicial assignment was in Clay County, handling Family, Civil and Probate Cases.

 Judge Borello is currently assigned to the Felony Criminal Division in Duval County.
+He is currently the Administrative Judge for the Felony Divisions and the Problem-Solving Courts.
 He is married and has four children.

 Senior Judge - Hugh A. Carithers

 Judge Carithers is a native of Jacksonville, and a graduate of Robert E. Lee High School.
 He received his undergraduate degree from Washington and Lee University in 1969.
-After serving on active duty with the U. S. Navy, including Viet Nam service, he received his law degree from the University of Florida in 1974.
+After serving on active duty with the U. S. Navy, including serving in Vietnam, he received his law degree from the University of Florida in 1974.

-Judge Carithers practiced law in Jacksonville for 18-1/2 years before assuming the bench in January, 1993.
-He has since served in all divisions of the Circuit Court , and as Administrative Judge of the Family Law Division.
-He has also sat as an associate judge on the First District Court of Appeals.
+Judge Carithers practiced law in Jacksonville for more than 18 years before assuming the bench in February 1993.
+He has since served in all divisions of the Circuit Court, and as Administrative Judge of the Family Law Division.
+He also sat as an associate judge on the First District Court of Appeals.

-Judge Carithers further served on the executive Committee of the Conference of Circuit Court Judges, and as Chair of its Civil Section.
-He is a member of the Florida Court Education Council and the faculty of the College of Advanced Judicial Studies.
-He also serves on the Florida Family Law Rules Committee, and the Sexual Assault Advisory Council.
+Judge Carithers served on the Executive Committee of the Conference of Circuit Court Judges and as Chair of its Civil Section.
+He was a member of the Florida Court Education Council and the faculty of the College of Advanced Judicial Studies.
+He also served on the Florida Family Law Rules Committee and the Sexual Assault Advisory Council.
+He is currently the Director and officer of The Florida Bar Foundation (FFLA).

 Senior Judge - Mallory D. Cooper

-In January 2006, Governor Bush appointed Judge Mallory Cooper to the Circuit Court bench.
-Judge Cooper had been a County Court Judge in Duval County, Fourth Judicial Circuit, since 1996.
-As a County Court Judge, she had presided over criminal, civil, small claims and traffic court cases.
-In addition, she completed a two year special assignment to the Circuit Court Dependency Division and Juvenile Drug Court.
-She is currently presiding over a Criminal Division.
+In December 2005, Governor Jeb Bush appointed Judge Mallory Cooper to the Circuit Court bench.
+Judge Cooper had served as a County Court Judge in Duval County beginning in January 1997.
+As a County Court Judge, she presided over criminal, civil, small claims, and traffic court cases.
+In addition, she completed a two-year special assignment to the Circuit Court Dependency Division and Juvenile Drug Court.
+In Circuit Court, Judge Cooper presided over the Repeat Offender Court and multiple high-profile cases.
+When Judge Cooper retired in 2015, she was the Administrative Judge for the Felony Division.

-Judge Cooper serves on the Courthouse Planning Committee and the Jacksonville Bar Association Children's Needs Committee.
-She is a member of the Florida Bar, The Florida Bar Speakers Bureau, the Jacksonville Bar Association, The American Bar Association, the American Judges Association, The Conference of County Court Judges and Phi Delta Phi Legal Fraternity.
+Judge Cooper’s leadership, insight, and determination were instrumental in the building of the new Courthouse, as she served on the Courthouse Planning Committee.
+Additionally, Judge Cooper served on the Jacksonville Bar Association Children's Needs Committee, and has been a member of The Florida Bar, the Jacksonville Bar Association, the American Bar Association, the American Judges Association, the Conference of County Court Judges, and Phi Delta Phi Legal Fraternity.

 Angela M. Cox

-Judge Angela Cox has served as a member of the Florida Judiciary for 18 years.
-She was appointed to the Circuit Court in the Fourth Judicial Circuit of Florida in 2014 by Governor Rick Scott.
-She has served in all divisions of the Circuit Court currently presiding in the Dependency Court.
+Judge Angela Cox has served as a member of the Florida Judiciary for 19 years.
+She was appointed to the Circuit Court in the Fourth Judicial Circuit in 2014 by Governor Rick Scott.
+She has served in all divisions of the Circuit Court currently presiding in Dependency Court.
 Judge Cox previously served as a County Court Judge after being appointed by Governor Jeb Bush in 2005.
 Prior to being appointed to the bench, Judge Cox practiced as a criminal prosecutor.
-Judge Cox is the Dean for the Florida Judicial College and has been on the faculty of the college for more than 15 years.
+Judge Cox has served as the Dean for the Florida Judicial College and has been on the faculty of the college for more than 17 years.
 She is also a faculty trainer for the Florida Judicial College.
 The Florida Judicial College presents a variety of educational programs for new judges, experienced judges, and some court staff.
-Judge Cox has also served as faculty for the National Judicial College since 2019.
+Judge Cox has also served on the faculty for the National Judicial College since 2019.
+Judge Cox received the Jurist of the Year Award in 2022 from the Florida Association for Women Lawyers.
 In 1998, Judge Cox received her Juris Doctorate from the University of Memphis School of Law and is a graduate of Tennessee State University.

 Senior Judge - Pauline Drake

-Judge Pauline M. Drake was appointed to the county bench in 1998, by the late Governor Lawton Chiles to fill the unexpired term of Judge June Blackburn.
-Judge Drake is a county court judge who hears cases involving civil, criminal, small claims and traffic court cases involving injuries.
+Judge Pauline M. Drake was appointed to the County Court bench in 1998 by the late Governor Lawton Chiles to fill the unexpired term of Judge June Blackburn.
+She presided over cases involving civil, criminal, small claims, and traffic cases involving injuries.
 She received her Bachelor of Science Degree in Secondary Education from Tuskegee University in 1974, a Master’s Degree in Special Education from the University of Alabama in 1978 and a Juris Doctorate Degree from the University of Florida in 1984.
-She was admitted to the Florida Bar in 1986.
-Previous experience includes Assistant State Attorney, Regional Legal Advisor for the Florida Department of Law Enforcement (FDLE) and private practice.
+She was admitted to The Florida Bar in 1986.
+Previous experience includes Assistant State Attorney, Regional Legal Advisor for the Florida Department of Law Enforcement and private practice.
 She was also a certified Federal, Circuit, Family and County Court Mediator.

 Kelly Eckley-Moulder

-In addition to her duties as a County Court Judge, Judge Eckley-Moulder began presiding over Mental Health Court 2017, helped create the Mental Health Offender Program in 2021, and serves on the Board of NAMI, the National Alliance on Mental Illness.
-Judge Eckley-Moulder is married and has three step-children, a grandson and two fur babies.
+In addition to her duties as a County Court Judge, Judge Eckley-Moulder presided over Mental Health Court in 2017 and was instrumental in creating the Mental Health Offender Program in 2021.
+Additionally, she serves on the Board of NAMI, the National Alliance on Mental Illness.
+Judge Eckley-Moulder is married and has three stepchildren, a grandson, and two fur babies.

 Steven M. Fahlgren

-Steven M. Fahlgren is a Circuit Judge currently assigned to the Family Law Division of the Fourth Circuit Court in Duval County, Florida.
-He was appointed by Gov. Rick Scott on January 28, 2015.
-He took office on February 25, 2015 to replace the Honorable E. McRae Mathis.
+Steven M. Fahlgren is the Administrative Judge for Nasau County.
+When in Duval County, he was assigned to the Family Law Division and presided over domestic violence cases.
+Governor Rick Scott appointed Judge Fahlgren to the Circuit Court bench on January 28, 2015.
+He took office on February 25, 2015, to replace the Honorable E. McRae Mathis.
 At the time of his appointment to the Bench, Judge Fahlgren was the Town Attorney for the Town of Hilliard and had a private practice.

-After serving active duty with the U.S. Army including service in South Korea, Judge Fahlgren graduated from the University of Florida in 1991 and from the University of Florida College of Law with Honors in 1994.
+After serving active duty with the U.S. Army, including service in South Korea, Judge Fahlgren graduated from the University of Florida in 1991 and from the University of Florida College of Law with Honors in 1994.
 In 2014, he served as the Board President of Jacksonville Area Legal Aid.
-While in private practice, Martindale-Hubbell, a long respected lawyer rating service, accorded him its highest rating for competence and ethics since 2002.
+While in private practice, Martindale-Hubbell accorded him its highest rating for competence and ethics.
 Judge Fahlgren was also certified as a Circuit Civil Mediator and as an Appellate Mediator.

-Judge Fahlgren is a member of the Florida Bar, the Jacksonville Bar Association, the Nassau County Bar Association, and co-chair of the Fourth Judicial Circuit Pro Bono Committee.
-Judge Fahlgren serves his community by, among other things, being a mentor to young men and speaking to groups of young people about the importance of faith, education and not getting involved in drugs.
-In 2017, the Jacksonville chapter of the American Board of Trial Advocates recognized Judge Fahlgren with the Civility Award for his efforts to elevate the standards of honor, integrity and courtesy.
-He is married with three children and serves in Nassau County.
+Judge Fahlgren is a member of The Florida Bar, the Jacksonville Bar Association, the Nassau County Bar Association, and is Chair of the Fourth Judicial Circuit Pro Bono Committee.
+Judge Fahlgren serves his community by, among other things, being a mentor to young men and speaking to groups of young people about the importance of faith, education, and not getting involved in drugs.
+In 2017, the Jacksonville chapter of the American Board of Trial Advocates recognized Judge Fahlgren with the Civility Award for his efforts to elevate the standards of honor, integrity, and courtesy.
+He is married with three children.

 Gary P. Flower